Skip to content

 Jilamara artists are nationally and internationally renowned for their unique Tiwi style.
 They produce contemporary works based on ceremonial body painting designs, clan totems and Tiwi creation stories.

-The Tiwi palette of red, yellow, white and black are made from natural ochre pigments collected on country.
+The Tiwi palette of red, yellow, white and black are made from natural ochre pigments collected on Country around Milikapiti and prepared in the studios.

-Artwork by Jilamara artists are held in major collections around the world including National Gallery of Australia, National Gallery of Victoria, Art Gallery of NSW, Queensland Art Gallery, Art Gallery of South Australia, Museum and Art Gallery of the Northern Territory, Art Gallery of Western Australia, Commonwealth Institute (UK), Gantner Myer Collection (Aus), Wesfarmers Collection (Aus), Gordon & Marilyn Darling Collection (Aus), Levi-Kaplan Collection (USA), The British Museum (UK), Utrecht Aboriginal Art Museum (NL), Musée du quai Branly (Fr), The Israel Museum (Il), Fondation Opale (SW), Kluge-Ruhe Art Museum (USA), University of Melbourne (VIC), University of New South Wales (NSW) and the University of Newcastle (NSW).
+Artwork by Jilamara artists are held in major collections around the world including the National Gallery of Australia, National Gallery of Victoria, Art Gallery of NSW, Queensland Art Gallery, Art Gallery of South Australia, Museum and Art Gallery of the Northern Territory, Arty Gallery of Western Australia, University of Melbourne, University of New South Wales, University of Newcastle, Commonwealth Institute (UK), Gantner Myer Collection (Aus), Wesfarmers Collection (Aus), Artbank (Aus), Gordon & Marilyn Darling Collection (Aus), Levi-Kaplan Collection (USA), The British Museum (UK), Utrecht Aboriginal Art Museum (NL), Musée du quai Branly (Fr), The Fowler Museum, UCLA (USA), The Israel Museum (Il), Kulge-Ruhe (USA) and Fondation Opale (Sw).

 Buy Jilamara Artwork Online